 In the same month, Xi inspected Jilin, a northeastern province whose wheat, rise and fresh produce feed the entire country.
 Xi reminded Jilin cadres and the Minister of Agriculture when visiting a massive wheat warehousing facility there that historically a famine would usually follow a plague and “higher stakes” had been attached to this year’s food production and security.

-Observers say when agricultural production is disrupted in the southern, Xi’s trip to Jilin is a sign that Beijing is pinning more hope on Jilin and Heilongjiang, the granary of the nation, to make up for the alarming shortfall.
+Observers say when agricultural production is disrupted in southern China, Xi’s trip to Jilin is a sign that Beijing is pinning more hope on Jilin and Heilongjiang, the granary of the nation, to make up for the alarming shortfall.

 As the National Day golden week holiday in October and other traditional festivals fast approaching, dinner gatherings that usually see huge spreads of food are being curtailed.

 Wuhan, the original breeding ground of the respiratory disease, was among the first key urban centers to impose restrictions on the number of dishes people can order, known as “N minus one,” meaning for example no more than nine dishes for ten diners.
 Smaller dishes and half servings of greens and snacks at discounted prices are also available to cater to smaller groups of two to three guests.